Azure/CloudIoTHack/HOL 1/HOL 1 - MXChip.md

 <a name="Exercise1"></a>
 ## Exercise 1: Power up the device and connect to WiFi ##

-You should have already received a package containing an MXChip IoT DevKit and a USB cable.
+You have already received a package containing an MXChip IoT DevKit and a USB cable.
 In this exercise, you will connect the device to your laptop, allow Windows to install drivers for it, and connect the device to WiFi so it can transmit events to an Azure IoT Hub.

 1. Connect the micro end of the USB cable to the micro-USB port on the device (1).
 Then connect the other end of the cable to a USB port on your computer (2).
 Confirm that the green LED next to the micro-USB port on the board lights up (3), and that "No WiFi" appears on the screen of the device.